-ASD is manifested by challenges in social-communication and presence of restrictive and repetitive behavior (Volkmar, Reichow, Westphal, & Mandell, 2014).
-It affects males 3-4 times as often as females, and is present among racial/ethnic and socioeconomic groups in the U.S. (Baio et al., 2018).
-The "spectrum" feature of this disability reflects the range of severity of the condition, and the criteria from the Diagnostic and Statistical Manual 5 (DSM 5, American Psychiatric Association, 2013) indicates different levels of support are needed by individuals with ASD.
+ASD is manifested by challenges in social communication and presence of restrictive and repetitive behavior (Volkmar, Reichow, Westphal, & Mandell, 2014).
+It affects males three to four times as often as females, and is present among racial/ethnic and socioeconomic groups in the United States (Baio et al., 2018).
+The "spectrum" feature of this disability reflects the range of severity of the condition, and the criteria from the Diagnostic and Statistical Manual of Mental Disorders (5th ed.; DSM-5; American Psychiatric Association, 2013) indicate that different levels of support are needed by individuals with ASD.
 Approximately 60% of children and youth with ASD do not have intellectual disability, are often included in the general education curriculum, and may graduate with a diploma.
-The Office of Special Education Programs (2017) confirms that 62.7% of students with ASD qualifying for special education services receive them primarily in general education settings (80% or more of their time spent in general education).
+The Office of Special Education Programs (U.S. Department Education, Office of Special Education and Rehabilitative Services, Office of Special Education Programs, 2017) confirms that 62.7% of students with ASD qualifying for special education services receive them primarily in general education settings (80% or more of their time spent in general education).
 At the other end of the spectrum, students may have limited verbal skills (Tager-Flusberg & Kasari, 2013), possibly have intellectual disability, participate in a special education class usually with some opportunity for inclusion, and finish high school with a modified diploma or certificate of completion.
-The

-OSEP 2017 report indicates that approximately 32% receive special education outside of the general education setting.
+The OSEP 2017 report indicates that approximately 32% receive special education outside of the general education setting.

-For this heterogeneous group of students, public schools are required by IDEA and also the Every Student Succeeds Act (ESSA, 2015) to provide an educational experience that is based on scientifically proven practices.
+For this heterogeneous group of students, public schools are required by Individuals with Disabilities Education Act (IDEA) and also the Every Student Succeeds Act (ESSA, 2015) to provide an educational experience that is based on scientifically proven practices.
 The cumulative set of practices, procedures, and policies employed by school personnel represent the quality of the school program (ACT, 2012).
 It is a legitimate expectation of parents, as well as the public, that school programs are of sufficient quality to meet the needs of students with ASD.
-Public secondary schools are required to meet standards established by the state and/or munipacility in which they are located.
+Public secondary schools are required to meet standards established by the state and/or municipality in which they are located.
 However, to judge if schools are meeting the program quality expectation for students with ASD, it is necessary to have a process for assessing autism program quality.